 - Violent crimes.

-But, when you do a criminal records check, usually won’t see if they has had any:
+But, when you do a criminal records check, usually won’t see if they have had any:

 - Speeding tickets.